 The Graduate Advisor sends out a call and tries to match faculty course needs with students available.
 Once offers are sent out, students must sign the hiring paperwork before their Fee remission will be processed.

 Any TAship at least 25% will get partial Fee Remission.
 This will cover Tuition, Student Service Fee, and UC-Ship.
 The student is responsible for the balance (~$376) unless it is being covered by Block Grant or NSF or other such support.
 Additionally, the TA will earn a monthly salary based on their appointment. (~$2294.78 for a 50% TAship).

-Graduate students who are interested in applying for a TA appointment with the Department of Ecology, Evolution, and Marine Biology for the 2016-2017 academic year, must submit an application, CV/Resume, and unofficial transcripts to email@example.com.
+Graduate students who are interested in applying for a TA appointment with the Department of Ecology, Evolution, and Marine Biology for the 2019-2020 academic year, must submit an application, CV/Resume, and unofficial transcripts to email@example.com.
 If an appointment does become available the department will contact you directly.

 - Departmental Fellowships